Updated: Dec 28, 2020

 10 movements of any kind in an hour or less is normal, though sometimes it might take longer

 If you haven’t felt movements within an hour, have a snack or drink something sweet then continue counting.
-If takes more than 2 hours to reach 10 movements, contact your healthcare provider.
+If it takes more than 2 hours to reach 10 movements, contact your healthcare provider.
 Sometimes the absence of activity doesn’t necessarily mean something is wrong, however it might be a red flag that needs quick evaluation or monitoring

 The closer you are to your due date, the more important regular checking of your fetal movement becomes.
 Do not hesitate to contact your healthcare provider if you note a sudden decrease in your fetal movement